 The Samsung Galaxy Watch 4 fitness tracker even breaks the brand’s tradition of building watches on its own Tizen OS.
 That’s because it now runs on a new version: the Google WearOS to bring it back to the Android ecosystem.

 It has an advanced workout tracking that detects 6 popular activities, from rowing to running, and even swimming.
-You can stay motivated with your weight training too by connecting to live coaching sessions.
+Based on our observations, you can stay motivated with your weight training too by connecting to live coaching sessions.

 This best fitness tracker also has a built-in GPS, but for accurate VO2 max reading, you may have to run outdoors for at least 20 minutes with the GPS on.